MichalMares/Ardularm/README.md

 ## Installation

+Ardularm had been developed with the use od Arduino IDE for the Arduino code and any other editor for the server-side PHP code.
+Libraries [AddicoreRFID](http://www.addicore.com/v/vspfiles/downloadables/Product%20Downloadables/RFID_RC522/AddicoreRFID.zip)* and [Bootstrap framework](http://getbootstrap.com/) were used while creating this.
 To run this project on your own, there are a few steps necessary:

-1. Wire up your Arduino with all the components.
-2. Fill in the variables in `Arduino\Ardularm\Ardularm.ino` under the comment "user-configurable".
 3. Fill in the settings file with the right credentials for your database in `Server\config.template.php` and save it as `Server\config.php`.
 4. Run the `Server\create.php` script.
 This will create all the tables needed for the project and necessary values.
 5. Create a `Server\.htpasswd` file with your desired user name and password (https://faq.oit.gatech.edu/content/how-do-i-do-basicauth-using-htaccess-and-htpasswd).
-6. Upload content of `Server` on your server.
+6. Upload the content of `Server` onto your server.
-7. Wire up your Arduino UNO according to Wiring section of this document.
+7. Wire up your Arduino UNO according to wiring section of this document.
+8. Fill in the variables in `Arduino\Ardularm\Ardularm.ino` under the comment "user-configurable".
-8. Upload `Arduino\Ardularm\Ardularm.ino` on your Arduino UNO.
+8. Upload `Arduino\Ardularm\Ardularm.ino` on your Arduino UNO using the Arduino IDE.
+9. Repeat steps 7, 8, 9 for each unit you want to connect.
-9. Enjoy your safety.
+9. Enjoy your extra safety.

+\* The AddicoreRFID library had to be edited in order to work with Ethernet shield.

 ## How to use Ardularm?

 **How to turn Ardularm on/off?**
 Trusted card has to be used to toggle the state.
-When the alarm is on the diode turns read, when off it is green.
+When the alarm is on the diode turns read, when off it is green (as a traffic light - green means you can enter).

 **How to add my card into trusted?**
 First, MasterTag has to be detected and the diode turns blue.
 Then you can scan your card and it will be added as trusted.
 BEWARE: If your card is already trusted, it will be REMOVED.